JoeyWangTW/joey-wang-blog/data/authors/default.md

 github: https://github.com/JoeyWangTW
 ---

-Joey is from Taiwan.
-A tech enthusiast.
+Hi!
+I'm a tech enthusiast from Taiwan.
+Super interested in tech products!

 Working as a software engineer @ Gatheround.

+Writing ClojureScript, learning new stuff everyday!

-Continuously finding ways to make the world a better place.
+Continuously finding ways to make the world a better place, and have fun along the way.